grromrell/data_odbc/README.md

-db_to_pandas
+db_pandas
 ---------

-This module makes it easier to read and write data to databases from Python using the Pandas.
+This module makes it easier to read and write data to databases from Python using Pandas.